authelia/authelia/docs/content/overview/prologue/supported-proxies.md

 ---
 title: "Supported Proxies"
 description: "An introduction into the Authelia overview."
-lead: "An introduction into the Authelia overview."
+summary: "An introduction into the Authelia overview."
 date: 2022-06-15T17:51:47+10:00
 draft: false
 images: []